 - There is no water available in the main part of the park.
 Hikers have to either bring all of their water with them or cache it in advance.

 There are more things to know about wilderness camping of course, but these are the basics.
-If you’d like to learn more about backpacking in Joshua Tree such as when to go and where to camp, check out the following comprehensive guide: Backpacking in Joshua Tree: Tips for Successful Wilderness Camping.
+For more detailed information, consult my comprehensive guide to backpacking in Joshua Tree.

 - Hiking Shoes – Sturdy hiking or walking shoes are a must.
 Personally, I’m a big fan of Altra Lone Peak Trail Running Shoes.
 I pair them with Dirty Girl Gaiters to keep sand and rocks from getting into my shoes.